 - A report released in March 2011 from the National Hazard Exposure Worker Surveillance survey (2008): Wet work exposure and the provision of wet work control measures in Australian workplaces.
 Occupational skin diseases (e.g. contact dermatitis of the hands) are one of the most common work-related problems seen by Australian general practitioners, with an important risk factor being 'wet work' - exposure of the hands to liquids, either through frequent hand washing or through immersion of the hands in liquids.

 - SafeWork Australia summary report issued in March 2012: Australian workers' dermal exposures to wet work and chemicals and the causes and characteristics of occupational skin disease: A summary of the findings and policy implications of three research reports

 - Also on the Safe Work website, some older publications: Occupational Contact Dermatitis [pdf] and Guidance for the Prevention of Dermatitis caused by wet work [pdf].

 - The Occupational Dermatology Research and Education Centre (ODREC) website.
 The ODREC, which is situated in Melbourne, undertakes research on occupational skin disease and there are a number of factsheets downloadable from the site.
-Interesting information includes a series of pamphlets for school leavers, new workers and workers in particular industries on their Careers Advice page.
+Interesting information includes a series of pamphlets for school leavers, new workers and workers in particular industries on their Skin @ Work page.
 From this page a number of Skin@Work brochures can be downloaded.

 - The Skin at Work website, with information on the different types of common work related skin diseases and a plan of action for controlling skin diseases.
 There are a number of leaflets, including: